three-horizon/SAP-GitHub-Integration-Playbook/README.md

 - **70-90% reduction** in manual tasks related to transport management
 - **25-35% improvement** in developer productivity
 - **60-80% reduction** in security vulnerabilities
+- **50-70% reduction** in onboarding time for new developers with context-awareness
+- **30-50% faster** code writing with AI assistance
+- **60-80% improvement** in knowledge preservation during team transitions

 For detailed metrics and case studies, see the [Benefits](./docs/benefits/) section.